yongmingyang/tp/docs/tutorials/AddRemark.md

 <div markdown="span" class="alert alert-warning">

-:exclamation: You must delete AddressBook’s storage file located at `/data/medmoriser.json` before running it!
-Not doing so will cause AddressBook to default to an empty answer book!
+:exclamation: You must delete Medmoriser’s storage file located at `/data/medmoriser.json` before running it!
+Not doing so will cause Medmoriser to default to an empty question bank!

 </div>